 What are the differences between reclaimed, rough sawn and distressed furniture?
 Reclaimed wood furniture, rough sawn, and distressed all offer a look that’s a little worn and broken in, but there are distinct differences.
-Learn more about Reclaimed and Rough Sawn in our blog Reclaimed vs. Rough Sawn or explore all things rustic on the rustic furniture style page.
+After this rustic furniture comparison, learn more about Reclaimed and Rough Sawn in our blog Reclaimed vs. Rough Sawn or explore all things rustic on the rustic furniture style page.

 Reclaimed wood furniture

 Reclaimed barnwood, or barn wood, is sourced from century-old barns in Ohio.
 This authentic weather-worn character makes for a beautiful finish to the eco friendly barn wood.
 Explore our Reclaimed Wood Furniture collection.

 There’s both natural and simulated rough sawn lumber.
 When raw lumber is cut, the blade used can leave either a straight mark or a mark with an arch to it.
 Instead of planing down these marks for a smooth surface, they’re left in.
 This is natural rough sawn lumber.
 Simulated rough sawn furniture intentionally creates these marks in standard lumber to create a unique rough sawn lumber look.
 Find ruff sawn furniture for your home here.

 For distressed wood furniture, different techniques are used to create a time worn, aged appearance, or vintage look.
 Woodworkers use tools on the surface of the wood to create marks like pinholes, indentations and nicks that simulate decades of use.
 Learn more about furniture distressing in our distressed wood video.

 Both reclaimed wood and distressed wood can fit the category of industrial style furniture when paired with wrought iron.
 Industrial style is known for combining iron accents with rugged, worn wood finishes.